JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 To configure a custom name for a table, which will be used in actual SQL queries, pass it to the `name` parameter of the `Table()` constructor.
 Otherwise, Exposed will generate it from the full class name or the class name without the suffix 'Table', if present.

-For example, to create a simple table with an integer `id` column and a string `name` column, use the following code depending on the table name of choice:
+For example, to create a simple table with an integer `id` column and a string `name` column, use any of the following code, depending on the table name of choice:
 ```kotlin
 // Table name will be taken from object name
 object Cities : Table() {